TESOL / TEFL Practicum Module

 Volunteering: A community centre or LINC Program that offers ESL classes to new immigrants and international students is a perfect place for new teachers to complete their practicum and get some extra hours of teaching experience.

-Those who are teaching abroad or will travel abroad: There isn’t a deadline to take the Practicum after completing the online TESOL course, so you may take the Practicum at any ESL school in the world with the help of a qualified supervisor before returning to Canada.
+Those who are teaching abroad or will travel abroad: There isn’t a deadline to take the Practicum after completing our accredited online TESOL / TEFL course, so you may take the Practicum at any ESL school in the world with the help of a qualified supervisor before returning to Canada.

 Does OnTESOL Charge Any Fees for Moderating and Certifying the Practicum?